James II of England: Birth

-James, the second surviving son of King Charles I and his wife, Henrietta Maria of France, was born at St James's Palace in London on 14 October 1633.
-Later that same year, he was baptized by William Laud, the Anglican Archbishop of Canterbury.
+James, second surviving son of King Charles I and his wife, Henrietta Maria of France, was born at St James's Palace in London on 14 October 1633.
+Later that same year, he was baptized by William Laud, the Anglican archbishop of Canterbury.
 He was educated by private tutors, along with his older brother, the future King Charles II, and the two sons of the Duke of Buckingham, George and Francis Villiers.
 At the age of three, James was appointed Lord High Admiral; the position was initially honorary, but became a substantive office after the Restoration, when James was an adult.
 He was designated Duke of York at birth, invested with the Order of the Garter in 1642, and formally created Duke of York in January 1644.

 Wars of the Three Kingdoms

-In August 1642, long-running political disputes between Charles I and his opponents in Parliament led to the First English Civil War.
+In August 1642, long running political disputes between Charles I and his opponents in Parliament led to the First English Civil War.
 James and his brother Charles were present at the Battle of Edgehill in October, and narrowly escaped capture by Parliamentarian cavalry.
 He spent most of the next four years in the Royalist wartime capital of Oxford, where he was made a Master of Arts by the University on 1 November 1642 and served as colonel of a volunteer regiment of foot.
 Following the surrender of Oxford in June 1646, James was taken to London and held with his younger siblings Henry, Elizabeth and Henrietta in St James's Palace.

 Frustrated by their inability to agree terms with Charles I, and with his brother Charles out of reach in France, Parliament considered making James king.
 James was ordered by his father to escape, and, with the help of Joseph Bampfield, in April 1648 successfully evaded his guards and crossed the North Sea to The Hague.
-Following their victory in the 1648 Second English Civil War, Parliament ordered the Execution of Charles I in January 1649.
+Following their victory in the 1648 Second English Civil War, Parliament ordered the execution of Charles I in January 1649.
 The Covenanter regime proclaimed Charles II King of Scotland, and after lengthy negotiations agreed to provide troops to restore him to the English throne.
 The invasion ended in defeat at Worcester in September 1651.
 Although Charles managed to escape capture and to return to the exiled court in Paris, the Royalist cause appeared hopeless.